mastotron/mastotron/README.md

 6. In addition, every X seconds (set by the `⟤` button on the left-hand side), `turnover_nodes()` occurs
     * This just brings in the latest addition to the queue into the graph, booting back into the queue the least recent post on the graph
         * Crucially, this means that _you are not querying your mastodon server every X (default: 5) seconds_: it's just a front-end animation
-    * When active, tou can turn this animatin off by pressing the `■` on the left-hand side; when paused you can re-activate it by pressing the `▶` key
+    * When the turnover animation is active, you can turn it off by pressing the `■` on the left-hand side; when paused, you can re-activate it by pressing the `▶` key.
-7. Finally, every 60 seconds an update is requested from the server, which will follow the logic of step 4
+7. Finally, every 60 seconds an update is requested from the server, which will follow the logic of step 4 above.

 Now that I've typed this all out I can see it's a bit over-complicated.
 I've created an [issue here](https://github.com/quadrismegistus/mastotron/issues/20) if you have thoughts on how to simplify it.